| The SAT

 Writing,

-Literature, American History and Social Studies, World History, Math
+Literature, American History and Social Studies,

-IC, Math IIC, Biology, Biology E/M, Chemistry,
+Biology, Biology E/M, Chemistry,

-Physics, Chinese Listening, French Reading, French Listening,
+Physics, Chinese Listening, French

-German Reading, German Listening, Modern Hebrew, Italian,
+Reading, German Listening, Modern Hebrew,

-Japanese Listening, Korean Listening, Latin, Spanish Listening,
+Listening, Latin, Spanish Listening,

-Spanish Reading, English Language Proficiency |
+Spanish Reading, English Language Proficiency

 |